 Rationally.
 Although Improvers (also known as “Rationals”) are independent thinkers, they respect objective decision-making.
 The best of both worlds, for them, is a creative idea that’s supported by a solid analysis or strategy.

 Competently.
 There are many situations in which having the right title, the right experience or the right credentials are sufficient to get you heard.
 Those situations do not involve Improvers!
 With them, you’ll need to earn the right to have your viewpoint taken seriously.
 They will expect you to know what you’re talking about, and to ably defend your position — and they might attack your position just for fun.

 System-ically.
 Like their Helper cousins, Improvers are concerned with creating a better future; but Helpers focus their visionary efforts on individuals, while Improvers focus on systems.
-Everything from computer architecture to fixing the country’s infrastructure are fair game.
+Everything from computer architecture to fixing the country’s infrastructure is fair game.
 If you want to capture an Improver’s interest, talk to them about transforming a system.

 If You Have the Improver Public Speaking Personality

 By now you’ve probably noticed that the biggest communication challenge for each of the four public speaking personalities is understanding (or perhaps “bearing with”) the ways in which the other three personalities talk and think.